sdminonne/kubecon-eu-2023-ocm-project/README.md

-# kubecon EI 2023 open-cluster-management.io Project
+# kubecon EU 2023 open-cluster-management.io Project

 This repository contains file for the open-cluster-management.io project at Kubecon EU 2023.